nuke-haus/noita_mods/README.md

 - Petrify: A terrifying spell that turns almost everything nearby to stone.
 - Chaotic Trail: Projectiles leave a trail of random materials.
 - Chaotic Cloud: A strange cloud that rains random liquids.
+- Dynamite Bundle: A bomb that explodes and scatters several sticks of dynamite.

 ## More perks